Portsmouth, Virginia: Media

 Portsmouth's daily newspaper is the Virginian-Pilot with The Currents being the Portsmouth edition of the Sunday paper.
 Other papers include the New Journal and Guide, and Inside Business.
 Hampton Roads Magazine serves as a bi-monthly regional magazine for Portsmouth and the Hampton Roads area.
-The Hampton Roads Times serves as an online magazine for all the Hampton Roads cities and counties.
+The Hampton Roads Times is an online magazine for all the Hampton Roads cities and counties.
 Portsmouth is served by a variety of radio stations on the AM and FM dials, with towers located around the Hampton Roads area.

-Portsmouth is also served by several television stations.
-The Hampton Roads designated market area (DMA) is the 42nd largest in the U.S. with 712,790 homes (0.64% of the total U.S.).
-The major network television affiliates are WTKR-TV 3 (CBS), WAVY 10 (NBC), WVEC-TV 13 (ABC), WGNT 27 (CW), WTVZ 33 (MyNetworkTV), WVBT 43 (Fox), and WPXV 49 (ION Television).
+The major network television affiliates are WTKR-TV 3 (CBS), WAVY 10 (NBC), WVEC-TV 13 (ABC), WGNT 27 (Independent), WTVZ 33 (MyNetworkTV), WVBT 43 (Fox, with The CW on DT2), and WPXV 49 (ION Television).
 The Public Broadcasting Service stations are WHRO-TV 15, Hampton/Norfolk and WUND-TV 2, Edenton, NC.
-Portsmouth residents also can receive independent stations, such as WSKY broadcasting on channel 4 from the Outer Banks of North Carolina and WGBS-LD broadcasting on channel 11 from Hampton.
+Two additional stations also receivable in Portsmouth include independent station WSKY-TV, which broadcasts on channel 4 from the Outer Banks of North Carolina and WGBS-LD broadcasting paid programming on channel 7 from Carrollton.
 Portsmouth is served by Cox Cable and Verizon FIOS.
 DirecTV and Dish Network are also popular as an alternative to cable television in Portsmouth.
-WAVY-TV and WVBT-TV are both sister stations owned by Nexstar and have their office and studio located in the city.
+The Hampton Roads designated market area (DMA) is the 42nd largest in the U.S. with 712,790 homes (0.64% of the total U.S.).